~more recently updated recipes~

 Few leaves fresh mint, sliced in narrow strips (don't skip this)

+TOMATOES Slice the tomatoes crosswise about 1/4 inch thick, thinness is important!
 Arrange tomatoes on a serving plate.
 Sprinkle with sugar and salt.
 (If arranging in two layers, use half on the first layer, half on the second.)
 Drizzle with olive oil and vinegar.
 Let rest for 30 minutes.
-Top with mint and onion rings.
-Enjoy ...
+Top with mint and onion rings, serve immediately.

 ALANNA's TIPS & KITCHEN NOTES